bushlab-ucl/DirectNeuralBiasing/README.md

 - `detectors`: Handles detection algorithms.
 - `triggers`: Manages event triggering based on detections.

-# Rust Documentation
+# Rust Library Documentation

 ## Signal Processor

 The Signal Processor is the backbone of the program.
-You can add filters, detectors, and triggers to it, and it manages runs them in a structured manner on an arrary of samples.
+You can add filters, detectors, and triggers to it.
+It processes an array of samples in a structured manner.

 ### `SignalProcessor` Struct